 At the same time, user involvement is essential to get users to take ownership and thus help make your building a success when it is finished.

-Dialogue-based user processes: conversations, consultations and workshops
+Dialogue-based user involvement processes: conversations, consultations and workshops

 A good user process requires preparation, so that we identify all relevant user groups and know what we need to pay particular attention to.
 In this way, we avoid wasting time on unnecessary detours in the process.
 Sometimes discussions with individual stakeholder groups can be useful, and in most cases we will use workshops to create dialogue and get concrete input from participants.
-The format of the user process depends very much on the user group.
+The format of user involvement depends very much on the user group.

 If the user process results in a build programme, we have good experience of presenting and discussing the draft with relevant user groups before producing the final version.
 This provides both valuable feedback and ownership among future users, which helps to make the final project a success.

 Post occupancy evaluations

 We are seeing an increasing demand for post occupancy evaluations that provide an understanding of whether the building is actually performing as intended.
 User studies in the form of interviews, workshops or observations can be an effective way to find out whether the architecture supports the users optimally.